randbrown/randbrown.github.io/_posts/2025-04-22-evolution.markdown

 categories: jekyll ai chatgpt poetry
 ---

+Poetry augmentation with ChatGPT

+I have been inspired by a dive into metaphysics, astrophysics, philosophy, theory of mind, and ai.
+I am working on a new audio/visual project about these concepts, and I wanted one movement about Evolution.
+I wrote the following after a particularly good talk by Joscha Bach.

+>Evolution is the competition between software agents to see who can reproduce and encode themselves and use a mechanism to perpetuate themselves

+I pasted this into chatgpt 4.5 with the prompt:

+>Make 23 copies of this with only very minor mutations, which accumulate with each iteration.

+I am quite happy with the outcome.
+Tag yourself lol....

 1. Evolution is the competition between software agents to see who can reproduce and encode themselves and use a mechanism to perpetuate themselves.